 In June 2017, a terror plot on Grand Mosque in Mecca targeting worshipers was foiled by Saudi security forces, in which 11 people were injured.

 In January 2017, two suicide bombers were killed by a police officer before they were able to detonate an explosive device in the Riyadh district.
 It is thought that Islamic State were behind this failed attack.

 In July 2016, four Saudi security forces were killed by suicide bombers outside one of the holiest sites in Islam, the Prophet Mosque in Medina.
 Despite the lack of ownership of the attack, similarities with other attacks makes it likely to be ISIS-related.

-The international relations of Saudi Arabia have sometimes been strained with its bordering countries, there is an on-going conflict within Yemen, of which Saudi Arabia has been carrying out airstrikes upon.
-Being one of the largest oil producers in the world it has many global corporate and diplomatic ties, however there are concerns with regards to its relations with the US, the Israeli–Palestinian conflict, Iraq, the perceived threat from the Islamic Republic of Iran, although these are thought to be improving with the western authorities with diplomatic talks ongoing.
+The international relations of Saudi Arabia have sometimes been strained with its bordering countries, there is an ongoing civil war in Yemen, and Saudi Arabia has been carrying out airstrikes there.
+Being one of the largest oil producers in the world, it has many global corporate and diplomatic ties, however there are concerns with regards to its relations with the US, the Israeli–Palestinian conflict, Iraq, and the perceived threat from the Islamic Republic of Iran; although these are thought to be improving with the western authorities with diplomatic talks ongoing.

-If you are planning to travel for any distance outside of large town and cities it is advised that you ensure that you are carrying spare fuel, food and water and that you have good, working satellite communications and navigational aids.
+If you are planning to travel for any distance outside of large towns and cities, it is advised that you ensure that you are carrying spare fuel, food and water, and that you have good, working satellite communications and navigational aids.

 Saudi Arabia is a typically dry country, however some flooding occur when there are heavy rains in the period between November and February.